viralharia/AWS_notes/AWS_overview.md

 * Amazon Simple Storage Service (or S3) is an object storage system in the cloud.
 * Examples of things that can be stored in it includes - Text documents, Image files, HTML files.
 * There are several use cases for S3, hosting static websites, content delivery, backup and recovery, archiving and big data, application data, and hybrid cloud storage.
+* **_SignedURLs_** allow clients to send and receive data by directly communicating with the file store.
+This saves the server from using its bandwidth to serve as the intermediary that transmits data to and from the client.
+This is faster for clients as well.

 ### Storage Classes
 * S3 offers several storage classes, which are different data access levels for your data at certain price points.